-- Vacuums: Certified by the Carpet & Rug Institute (CRI) Green Label program - Carpet Extractors: Certified by CRI Seal of Approval program - Propane Powered Floor Equipment: Equipped with catalytic converter that meets California Air Resources Board (CARB) and EPA standards for specific engine sides
+- Vacuums: Certified by the Carpet & Rug Institute (CRI) Green Label program.
+The dBA value must be less than 70 to reduce noise pollution in building. - Carpet Extractors: Certified by CRI Seal of Approval program - Propane Powered Floor Equipment: Equipped with catalytic converter that meets California Air Resources Board (CARB) and EPA standards for specific engine sides.
+Powered equipment is ergonomically designed to minimize vibration, noise, and user fatigue in accordance with ISO 5349-1 for arm vibrations, ISO 2631-1 for vibration to the whole body, and ISO 11201 for sound pressure at operator's ear.